Notice: This page requires JavaScript to function properly.

 Please enable JavaScript in your browser settings or update your browser.

-Reading Files using StreamReader | Additional Structures & File Handling
+Learn Reading Files Using StreamReader | Data Structures & File Handling

 C# Beyond Basics

-bookReading Files using StreamReader
+bookReading Files Using StreamReader

-We can open and read files using the C# programming language.
+You can open and read files using the C# programming language.

 For reading a file, we create a new StreamReader object.
 The StreamReader object takes in the path of the file.